Harika-SVL/Migation/notes.md

 * AWS supports two types of storage migrations :
     * _**Online**_ :
         * Snowball edge
-        * Storage Gateway with local tape gateway, file gateway and volume gateway
+        * Storage Gateway ( only for a specific type of data ) with local tape gateway, file gateway and volume gateway
-    * _**Offline**_ : To perform offline transfers we have AWS Snow Family devices ( One time activity .
+    * _**Offline**_ : To perform offline transfers we have AWS Snow Family devices ( One time activity )
-    )
         * Snowcone
         * Snowball
         * Snowmobile